eldstal/touchless-xm/README.md

 The project is feature-complete and the electronics are functional.
 I'd call it a Beta product, since I'm the only user and still tweaking the design details.

 ### Case
 The design has been 3D-printed and test fit against an XM4 headset.
-The button design and PCB fastening are still undergoing work.
 The mic grill looks good but prints awful.
 Could be that we need to use a metal mesh inserted during the print.

-The buttons need to be reworked to be easier to differentiate by feel.
+The buttons have different top surfaces, so you can feel which is which.
+They've also been relocated to be less likely to be accidentally actuated.

-STLs will be available both with and without USB ports.
+STLs will be available both with and without USB ports, with and without the Æ logo.

 ### PCB
 v0.5c of the board has been manufactured and works great!